sanskrit/raw_etexts_english/blogs/manasataramgini/2016-11-26_paper-folding-sundara-rao-and-geometrical-constructions.md

 +++
-title = "Paper folding, Sundara Rao and geometricalxa0constructions"
+title = "Paper folding, Sundara Rao and geometrical constructions"

 +++
 Paper folding, which we shall hereinafter refer to as origami without